lightvue/lightvue/lightvue-nuxt/src/components/README.md

 # COMPONENTS

-**This directory is not required, you can delete it if you don't want to use it.**

-The components directory contains your Vue.js Components.
+The components directory contains the components used in building the structure and layout of UI library.

 _Nuxt.js doesn't supercharge these components._